-The role of GIA is established by the Group Audit Committee (GAC), on behalf of the Board of Directors of Legal & General Group plc (Legal & General).
+The role of GIA is established by the Group Audit Committee (GAC), on behalf of the Group Board.

-GIA is an independent and objective assurance and advisory function whose primary role is to support the GAC and Executive Management in the protection of the assets, reputation and sustainability of Legal & General.
+GIA is an independent and objective assurance and advisory function whose primary purpose is to support the GAC and Executive Management in strengthening L&G's ability to create, protect and sustain value by providing them with risk-based, independent, and objective assurance, advice, insight and foresight.

-GIA also supports Legal & General Executive Management in accomplishing Group objectives by adopting a systematic and disciplined approach to the evaluation and improvement of the design and effectiveness of Legal & General's risk management, control and governance processes.
+GIA also supports L&G Executive Management in accomplishing Group objectives by adopting a systematic and disciplined approach to the evaluation and improvement of the design and effectiveness of the Group's governance, risk management, and control processes.
+This includes assessing whether all significant risks are identified and appropriately reported by management to the Board and Executive Management; and challenging and influencing management to improve the effectiveness and efficiency of governance, risk management and internal controls.